 The water-sanitation project has gone beyond clean sanitation to become a self-sustaining revenue generating model.
 The water sanitation committee has worked out price points as they have an option of selling clean drinking water to other villagers.

 Even as the drinking water initiatives became a success, Sanchaita decided to channel her efforts and further put the precious and finite resource called water to much more effective use.
-She realized that providing clean drinking water was not the only solution, this needs to be backed by clean sanitation as well.
+She realized that providing clean drinking water was not the only solution, this needs to be backed by clean sanitation as well

 A growing concern led her on, till she officially set her sights on bio-toilets.
 Bio-toilets she felt is the answer to many practical hurdles faced in sanitation.
 These stink-free toilets do away with the human intervention and the complexities and discomfort involved in cleaning the septic tanks.
 It’s a low menial job rarely performed to perfection.
 No surprise that Bangalore-based Defence Research and Development Organization’s (DRDO) cracked the code with its biodigester toilet technology.
 Looking back, DRDO had visualized these toilets for armed forces personnel posted in far off locations that don’t have a septic tank or access to a sewage network.
-DRDO’s answer to the problem lies in its range of toilets, whose USP is that bacteria break down human waste down into biogas and an odourless liquid.
+DRDO’s answer to the problem lies in its range of toilets, whose USP is that bacteria break down human waste down into biogas and an odorless liquid.
 Consequently, both can be reused.

 This innovative use of technology in the sanitation space seemed a perfect solution for SANA, more so as DRDO had made its toilet technology available for civilian use in recent years.